How Rodgers And Hammerstein Revolutionized Broadway

 Which of these is not like the other?
 One is clearly much better.

-GROSS: This is FRESH AIR.
-I'm Terry Gross, back with Todd Purdum, author of the new book "Something Wonderful: Rodgers And Hammerstein's Broadway Revolution."
-It's about their collaboration that gave us such enduring musicals as "Oklahoma!", "Carousel," "South Pacific," "The King And I" and "The Sound Of Music."
-So the star - the female star of "South Pacific" was Mary Martin, who later starred in Rodgers and Hammerstein's "The Sound Of Music."
-And you tell a great story about how Oscar Hammerstein had first auditioned her in the 1930s, you know, like a decade before she was in "South Pacific."
-That didn't go so well.
-Tell us that story.

-PURDUM: Well, she'd come out to Hollywood from Weatherford, Texas, where she'd had a dance school.
-And she was a contract player at Paramount Pictures and making some musicals with Bing Crosby and other people.
-But she sang for Oscar Hammerstein a song called "Indian Love Call" from his play "Rose-Marie."
-She said, you probably don't know this song, and then proceeded to sing it.
-Afterwards he said, I actually not only know it; I wrote it.
-But he sent her to his friend the composer Jerome Kern.
-And she sang for him an operatic piece - a soprano type of piece.
-And he said, Miss Martin, why do you want to be a diva?
-They're a dime a dozen.
-You should be your own personality and your own style.
-And indeed, she did do that - just that very thing - and developed her own style.
-And by the time of "South Pacific," she'd become a Broadway star of almost equal rank with Ethel Merman, really one of the two biggest Broadway stars of the day.
-And from that point on, in a way, she became the quintessential Rodgers and Hammerstein leading lady, as you say, with "South Pacific" - but also just generally kind of representing their work to the country on television and radio in way that, in a later generation for the moviegoers, Julie Andrews would come to be so overwhelmingly identified with Rodgers and Hammerstein and "The Sound Of Music."

-GROSS: Well, why don't we hear Mary Martin singing the title song from "The Sound Of Music"?
+GROSS: The female star of "South Pacific" was Mary Martin, who later starred in Rodgers and Hammerstein's "The Sound Of Music."
+Why don't we hear Mary Martin singing the title song from "The Sound Of Music"?
 Do you want to say anything about how Rodgers and Hammerstein wrote this song before we hear it?

 PURDUM: One thing to keep in mind as you listen to Mary Martin sing this song is that she was almost 46 years old when the show opened.
 She was playing a young postulant.
 But the conventions of theater were such that older actors and actresses often played younger characters.
 And she had trained for this role like a fighter.
 She took Pilates classes, which were unknown to the general public then but already favored by dancers.
 She worked out with a punching bag to strengthen her diaphragm and strengthen her voice.
 And so when you hear her sing this, just keep in mind that this was not a young girl.
 This was a mature woman playing the part of a young girl.